Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

      // by this line:

      //This enables your application to use the Microsoft identity platform endpoint.
-This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts.
+This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts. services.AddMicrosoftIdentityPlatformAuthentication(Configuration)

-        // Add session to enable session token cache to work properly. services.AddSession(option =>
-        {
-            option.Cookie.IsEssential = true;
-        });

-        // Add the  following three lines after services.AddAzureAdV2Authentication(Configuration) .AddMsal(new string[] { "User.Read", "Directory.Read.All" }) // Adds support for the MSAL library with the permissions necessary to retrieve the signed-in user's group info in case of a token overage
+                    .AddMsal(Configuration, new string[] { "User.Read", "Directory.Read.All" }) // Adds support for the MSAL library with the permissions necessary to retrieve the signed-in user's group info in case of a token overage
-        .AddSessionTokenCaches(); // Adds aspnetcore session as Token cache provider for MSAL.
+                    .AddInMemoryTokenCaches(); // Adds aspnetcore MemoryCache as Token cache provider for MSAL.

         services.AddMSGraphService(Configuration);    // Adds the IMSGraphService as an available service for this app.

-    1. in the `Configure` method:
-       // Add UseSession before UseMvc() to inject the Http session middleware app.UseSession();
      ```

 1. if you used the Powershell scripts provided in the [AppCreationScripts](.\AppCreationScripts) folder, then note the extra parameter `-GroupMembershipClaims` in the  `Configure.ps1` script.